RoadieHQ/marketing-site/content/docs/tech-insights/enforce-branch-protection/index.md

 ## Visualise the percentage of Components with branch protection

-Roadie Data Sources comes with a built-in visualisation panel which lets us get an overview of the Dockerfile base image versions being used.
+Roadie Data Sources comes with a built-in visualization panel which lets us get an overview of the Dockerfile base image versions being used.
 When viewing a Data Source, expand the “Facts visualization” section to see it.

 ![viz.png](./viz.png)